nouse4it/Netmiko_IOS_Update/README.md

 Python Version must be at least v3.6

+I also added you requirements.txt, where you can find all dependencies --> [REQUIREMENTS](https://github.com/nouse4it/netmiko_IOS_Update/blob/master/requirements.txt)

+PLEASE MAKE NOTE THAT THIS SCRIPT ONLY LEVERAGES NETMIKO!
+THERE IS NO NORNIR OR OTHER FRAMEWORK IN USE!

 ## Usage
 Modifiy the variable `<devices = read_devices('path-to-devices_file')>`

-After done so need to fill the devices_file with the needed information of the switches you want to update.
+After done so, you need to update the devices_file with the needed information of the switches you want to update.

-Use `<IP-Addresse,device-type (f.e. cisco-ios),hostname>`
+Use `<IP-Address>,<device-type (f.e. cisco-ios or cisco-xe)>,<hostname>`

 When this files are prepared, run the main script and put in the asked infos:
 * Filename (file needs to be located in same file as script)